RebelToolbox/RebelDocumentation/tutorials/ui/custom_gui_controls.rst

 Yet there are never enough.
 Creating your own custom controls that act just the way you want them to is an obsession of almost every GUI programmer.
-Godot provides plenty of them, but they may not work exactly the way you want.
+Rebel Engine provides plenty of them, but they may not work exactly the way you want.
 Before contacting the developers with a pull-request to support diagonal scrollbars, at least it will be good to know how to create these controls easily from script.